How convenience stores are surviving the retail storm

 Matt's Food Wine and More serves as a collection point for MyHermes parcels which has about fifty regular users.
 The store also has a Facebook page.
 Manager Lee Button says: "It's used by people in the villages who normally wouldn't drop in.
 But this way they find out about what we do online or whether we have something in stock."

-The convenience store serves one other unexpected roll: an engine of social mobility.
+The convenience store serves one other unexpected role: an engine of social mobility.

 According to ACS, only a quarter of the stores are inherited.
 The children of convenience store owners, it seems, move onwards and upwards.